-Household Facilities and Equipment Survey, Catalogue no. 62F0026MIE2000003.
-Both documents are available free of charge on the Statistics Canada web site (www.statcan.ca).
-Historical data from the 1997 and 1998 surveys of household spending and the 1996 Family Expenditure Survey have been re-weighted using the new weighting methodology described above under "Weighting".
-Historical comparisons between data from those surveys and data from recent years of the Surveys of Household Spending should generally be made with reweighted data, although the differences between survey estimates from the old and new methodologies appear to be minimal at a summary level.
+Historical data from the 1997 and 1998 surveys of household spending, the 1996 Family Expenditure Survey and the 1996 Household Facilities and Equipment Survey have been re-weighted using the weighting methodology described in the section "Weighting".
+Historical comparisons between data from those surveys and data from recent years of the Survey of Household Spending should generally be made with re-weighted data, although the differences between survey estimates from the old and new methodologies appear to be minimal at a summary level.
 Certain populations or variables, however, may be more strongly affected.